-I really love writing and creating interesting content, so after losing my shop last year in a fire, I decided to go back to ‘real’ blogging: publishing articles about interior design, featuring inspiring images and styling tips.
-My readership wasn’t great, so I wanted to ‘up my blogging game’, driving more traffic to the site and growing the number of readers, as well as followers on social media.
+I really love writing and creating interesting content, so I decided to go back to ‘real’ blogging: publishing articles about interior design, featuring inspiring images and styling tips.
+In the beginning my readership wasn’t great, so I wanted to ‘up my blogging game’, driving more traffic to the site and growing the number of readers, as well as followers on social media.
 Right now I have a healthy number of social media followers that is still growing every day and much better stats on the blog.
 My hard work is beginning to pay off as more people now visit my site and brands are starting to look to collaborate with me as a result.

 If you like the idea of having a blog yourself, it can feel like a minefield and pretty daunting.
 Where to start?
 What to write?
-In this post I am sharing a few beginners mistakes to avoid.
+I am sharing a few beginners mistakes to avoid.

 Sites like Pinterest are a great resource for finding images and ideas for content.
 It is usually OK to repost them (if in doubt, ask the person whose image it is) onto your own blog, but please make sure to always put in links to the web source of images you choose to use.
 You wouldn’t like to find one of your own beautiful images around the web without any mention of your name or blog, would you?
 Apart from that it is bad manners, it also doesn’t make your blog look credible if you steal pictures and make it look as if they are yours.
 Before you ask, all images in this post are from Pixabay, a great resource for copyright free images – free to use.

 Having a blog is a big commitment, especially if you want to start doing it professionally in the long run.
 You’ll want not only readers but also brands wishing to collaborate with you.
 If you want an interesting, high quality and popular blog, you will need to post at least once a week, ideally more.
 I know, it’s not easy and takes a lot of time! (*psst, if you need help, you can hire me as a ghost writer!)